Mosor rock lizard (Dinarolacerta mosorensis)

 The Mosor rock lizard is listed on Annex III of the Bern convention (9) and is protected by national legislation in some countries in its range.
-It is present in a number of protected areas, such as the national parks Durmitor and Lovecen in Bosnia and Herzegovina (1) (6).
+It is present in a number of protected areas, such as the national parks Durmitor and Lovecen in Montenegro (1) (6).

 Find out more about reptile conservation: